docker/docs/engine/userguide/storagedriver/device-mapper-driver.md

 One final point, data volumes provide the best and most predictable performance.
 This is because they bypass the storage driver and do not incur any of the potential overheads introduced by thin provisioning and copy-on-write.
-For this reason, you should to place heavy write workloads on data volumes.
+For this reason, you should place heavy write workloads on data volumes.

 ## Related Information